Nate-Agbara/nodejs-mysql/README.md

 # Motivation

-The idea is to have something like a production-grade playground where I implement learnings/features that a production application should have in node.js.
+The idea is to have a production-grade playground where I implement learnings/features that a production application should have in node.js.
 Other developers can also reference this for usage.

 # About The Project